Everton beat Man Utd despite Gueye seeing red for slapping teammate

 Everton suffered a big blow in just the 10th minute when they lost captain Seamus Coleman to injury.

-But worse was to follow three minutes later with the scarcely believable bust-up between Gueye and Keane
+But worse was to follow three minutes later with the scarcely believable bust-up between Gueye and Keane.

 The Premier League Match Centre posted on X: “The referee’s call of red card to Gueye for violent conduct was checked and confirmed by VAR – with the action deemed to be a clear strike to the face of Keane.”